timholy/Revise.jl/docs/src/index.md

 ## What else do I need to know?

-Except in cases of problems (see below), that's it!
+Generally, that's it!
 Revise is a tool that runs in the background, and when all is well it should be essentially invisible, except that you don't have to restart Julia so often.
+In rare circumstances there are cases where [Advanced usage](@ref) is necessary.

 Revise can also be used as a "library" by developers who want to add other new capabilities to Julia; the sections [How Revise works](@ref) and [Developer reference](@ref) are